justinlime/RapidUND/README.md

 Simply run ./undsetup.sh from your terminal

-If the node is stuck on "Dialing peer address" then run the script once again.
+If the node is stuck endlessly on "Dialing peer address" then run the script once again.

 If you have SELinux installed it may block the und.service file for the daemon, only workaround I know of is to disable SELinux in /etc/selinux/config